avani17101/avani17101.github.io/_pages/about.md

 Hi, I’m Avani Gupta.

 I draw inspiration from human learning to build efficient (both sample-efficient and generalizable), interpretable, and aligned AI systems.
 My research explores how abstract conceptual knowledge and social learning, two foundations of human intelligence, can be translated into autonomous agents.
+I am interested in generalised open-ended learning which can lead to commonsense understanding of the world.
+While building AI models, I emphasise heavily on transparency, safety and alignment with human values.

 Currently, I am working as an AI Engineer in MBZUAI Research Office, where I translate industry problems into academic research, bridging my industry experience with academic research rigor.
 I'm also working with Prof. Abdalla Swikir on multi-agent reinforcement learning, aiming to induce emergent pro-social behaviors in autonomous agents.